 With the steel piece completed it was time to prep the jaws with threaded inserts.

-Essentially what will happen is I will have holes in the steel that I just made that line up with threaded inserts in the jaws.
-Then when I sleeve the jaw onto the steel I can thread a bolt through securing the two parts together.
-This allows for a rock solid assembly that I can still disassembly If I need for working on electronics or painting.
+I drilled holes in the steel that line up with threaded inserts inside the jaws.
+Then when I sleeve the jaw onto the steel, I can thread a bolt through securing the two parts together.
+This allows for a solid assembly that I can still disassemble for working on maintenance on electronics or for painting.

-When I 3D modelled the jaws I allowed for a while that I could fit some M6 coupling cuts into.
-The tolerances were designed such that I needed to hammer them into the hole.
-There's no way they're going anywhere!
-I also measure to bump up the infill on the 3D print to make sure that nothing buckled when hammering.
+When I 3D modelled the jaws, I designed cavities for M6 coupling nuts.
+The tolerances were designed such that I needed to hammer them into the hole resulting in a very secure fit.
+I also made sure to increase the infill of the 3D print to make sure that nothing buckled when hammering the nuts into place.